agray998/QA-DevOps-Fundamental-Project/README.md

 ## Risk Assessment:
 Prior to building the app, a risk assessment was undertaken to identify risks and propose measures to control these risks.
 These measures could then be implemented in the app.
 This initial risk assessment is shown below:
 ![RA](https://github.com/agray998/QA-DevOps-Fundamental-Project/blob/main/figures/project%20RA.png)
-Some of the control measures implemented in the project as a result of this risk assessment are as follows:
+Some of the control measures implemented in the project as a result of the risk assessment are as follows:
 * User profiles were not implemented, as this would require sending some form of authentication over unsecured HTTP connection.
 * SQLAlchemy was used with Flask to prevent SQL commands being sent directly to the database.
+* Credentials stored as secret texts on Jenkins VM and exported as environment variables to avoid accidentally publishing confidential details.

+The likelihood and impact level (out of 5) of each risk identified were estimated before and after the implementation of control measures, to quantify the effect of implementing the measures.

 ## Testing:
 Testing the app was an essential part of the development process.
 Two types of testing were implemented: